Hwicce: Name

 The etymology of the name Hwicce "the Hwiccians" is uncertain.
 It is the plural of a masculine i-stem.
 It may be from a tribal name of "the Hwiccians", or it may be from a clan name.

 One etymology comes from the common noun hwicce "ark, chest, locker", in reference to the appearance of the territory as a flat-bottomed valley bordered by the Cotswolds and the Malvern Hills.
 A second possibility would be a derivation from a given name, "the people of the man called Hwicce", but no such name has been recorded.
 Eilert Ekwall connected the name, on linguistic grounds, with that of the Gewisse, the predecessors of the West Saxons.
 Also suggested by A. H. Smith is a tribal name that was in origin pejorative, meaning "the cowards", cognate to quake, Old Norse hvikari "coward".
 It is also likely that "Hwicce" referred to the native tribes living along the banks of the River Severn, in the area of today's Worcester, who were weavers using rushes and reeds growing profusely to create baskets.
 The modern word wicker, which is thought to be of Scandinavian origin, describes the type of baskets produced by these early people.
 However, there are potential objections to many of these possible explanations.
 For instance, Richard Coates argues that the essence of an ark is that it is closed, rather than open like a valley or plain, that no cognate of hvikari or contemporary version of wicker is known, and that no full etymological argument to relate Gewisse to Hwicce has been advanced.

-Stephen Yeates (2008, 2009) has interpreted the name as meaning "cauldron; sacred vessel" and linked to the shape of the Vale of Gloucester and the Romano-British regional cult of a goddess with a bucket or cauldron, identified with a Mater Dobunna, supposedly associated with West Country legends concerning the Holy Grail.
-However, his interpretation has been widely dismissed by other academics.

-Coates (2013) on the other hand believes that the name has a Brythonic origin, related to the modern Welsh gwych meaning 'excellent'.
+The historian Stephen Yeates interprets the name as meaning "cauldron; sacred vessel" and proposes the theory that the Hwicce took their name from an Iron Age witch, later called Mater Dobunna, stirring a cauldron, but in the view of the landscape archaeologist Della Hooke this "verges upon fantasy".
+Yeates's interpretation is widely dismissed by other academics, including Coates, who believes that the name has a Brythonic origin, related to the modern Welsh gwych meaning 'excellent'.
 The prefix hy- is an emphatic (roughly meaning 'very') giving something similar to *hywych.
 Similar known constructions in Welsh include hydda '(very) good', hynaws 'good-natured', hylwydd 'successful', hywiw '(very) worthy' and hywlydd '(very) generous'.
 Coates notes that the meaning would be "comparable with bombastic British tribal names of the Roman period, such as Ancalites 'the very hard ones', Catuvellauni 'the battle-excellent ones' or Brigantes 'the high ones'."
 Coates does, however, admit that his explanation can also raise objections, not least that hywych is not a recorded and known early or later Welsh word.

 The toponym Hwicce survives in Wychwood in Oxfordshire, Whichford in Warwickshire, Wichenford, Wychbury Hill, Wyche and Droitwich in Worcestershire.
 (The 'wich' part of Droitwich is also commonly thought to refer to salt production in that area.)
 In addition, the local government district of Wychavon derived the first element of its name from the old kingdom.